torchbox/wagtail-headless-preview/README.md

 WAGTAIL_HEADLESS_PREVIEW = {
     "CLIENT_URLS": {},  # defaults to an empty dict.
 You must at the very least define the default client URL.
-    "SERVE_BASE_URL": None,  # can be used for HeadlessServeMixin "REDIRECT_ON_PREVIEW": False,  # set to True to redirect to the preview instead of using the Wagtail default mechanism "ENFORCE_TRAILING_SLASH": True,  # set to False in order to disable the trailing slash enforcement }
+    "SERVE_BASE_URL": None,  # can be used for HeadlessServeMixin "REDIRECT_ON_PREVIEW": False,  # set to True to redirect to the client URL instead of using an iframe "ENFORCE_TRAILING_SLASH": True,  # set to False in order to disable the trailing slash enforcement }
 ```